SpaceG/spaceg.github.io/_posts/2015-04-22-domain-set-up-on-digital-ocean-dns-cname-WHOIS-lookup.markdown

 Update the Post right Now :-P

+<strong>Conclusion</strong>

+After Saving the changes to the Nameservers Listed with your Domain, you have to wait for a while (domain to propogate).
+Becuase it need times to Update it!
+This is when the domain registry communicates the nameserver changes with your Internet Service Provider, so that they can cache the new nameservers to ensure quick site connections.
+This process usually takes 30-45 minutes, but could take up to a few hours depending on your registry and ISP's communication methods.

+After the Domian has been pointed to Digital Ocean's nameservers.

 <blockquote>
 “Best startups generally come from somebody needing to scratch an itch.” -Michael Arrington, TechCrunch